sal55/langs/zlangnotes.md

 #### Null pointer value

 Apparently there isn't one.
 So a pointer always has to point to something?
-This is just about workable, as you can use a special value to do its job (point to a specific global variable), but I think there is a need, otherwise lots of things you do with low-level pointers can't work (what do you put into the last node of linked list for example?).
+This is just about workable, as you can use a special value to do its job (point to a specific global variable), but I think there is a need, otherwise lots of things you do with low-level pointers can't work (what do you put into the last node of a linked list for example?).

 #### Range